 AI-generated notes lack the context and nuance required for teams to make key decisions, often leading to miscommunication and unclear expectations.
 At Fellow, we know that meeting notes are a powerful tool that can help align teams, keep meetings organized, and hold teammates accountable.
 That’s why we created a tool that allows teams to work together in real time, discuss important talking points, and keep everyone on the same page.

 While ChatGPT is good at summarizing discussions, notes, and action items, hosting effective meetings is easier when you use a collaborative tool.
-Fellow makes it easy to collaborate on meeting notes and action items, assign tasks, and track progress in one centralized location.
+With Fellow’s AI-powered features, you can take your meeting notes to the next level with suggested agendas built at warp speed for prepared, organized meetings.

-A great tool should integrate seamlessly into your existing workflows.
+However, Fellow is not just an AI-powered tool.
+Unlike other AI tools, Fellow takes it one step further by being your all-in-one meeting productivity tool!
+A great tool should also integrate seamlessly into your existing workflows.
 Fellow integrates with other popular tools like Slack, Google Calendar, and Microsoft Teams so you can review your agendas whenever you want and take meeting notes without ever leaving your virtual meeting space.

 Our platform is purpose-built so your team can spend less time focusing on logistics and more time collaborating.
 Don’t believe us?
 Check out this customer review: